lorenzofranze/NLP-medical-Q-A/README.md

 *   Removal of invalid and empty entries to ensure data quality and consistency

-*   Comprehensive preprocessing operations, including the removal of punctuation, stopwords, and lemmatization of the questions and of the answers, to stndardize the text and improve model performance.
-Every preprocessing step separately to allow for later comparisons, such as analyzing senetece length with and without stopwords or lematization
+*   Comprehensive preprocessing operations, including the removal of punctuation, stopwords, and lemmatization of the questions and of the answers, to standardize the text and improve model performance.
+Every preprocessing step separately to allow for later comparisons, such as analyzing sentence length with and without stopwords or lematization

 *  Examination of word counts per question and answer to understand length and complexity, vocabulary analysis for both questions and answers, revealing the diversity and richness of language usage, and distribution analysis of words across the dataset, providing insights into frequency and spread